 Try an image search on Google.
 You don’t exist.
 Neither does anyone you know.
 The fine people you work with, shop with, play sports with – you won’t find them anywhere in the media.
 Not on TV, not on billboards, magazines nor the internet.

 Your health is precious.
 You are precious.
-Look after your health and the weight that makes you happy will follow.
+Health first.
+The weight will follow.

 “A culture fixated on female thinness is not an obsession about female beauty, but an obsession about female obedience.
 Dieting is the most potent political sedative in women’s history; a quietly mad population is a tractable one.”